-5.3 Substitution and Modification of Leading Harvest Farmland Management Standard 2020 Indicators
+5.3 Substitution and Modification of Leading Harvest Farmland Management Standard - Pasture and Livestock 2023 Indicators

-Certified Program Users, with consent of the certification body, may substitute or modify indicators in the Leading Harvest Farmland Management Standard 2020 to address the scope and scale of operations and local conditions based on a thorough analysis and adequate justification.
-The certification body is responsible for ensuring revised indicators are consistent with the spirit and intent of the Leading Harvest Farmland Management Standard 2020 performance measures and indicators and with the principles of Leading Harvest Farmland Management Standard, and that the changes are appropriate for specific local conditions and circumstances and the Certified Program User's scope and scale of operation.
+Certified Program Users, with consent of the certification body, may substitute or modify indicators in the Leading Harvest Farmland Management Standard - Pasture and Livestock 2023 to address the scope and scale of operations and local conditions based on a thorough analysis and adequate justification.
+The certification body is responsible for ensuring revised indicators are consistent with the spirit and intent of the Leading Harvest Farmland Management Standard - Pasture and Livestock 2023 performance measures and indicators and with the principles of Leading Harvest Farmland Management Standard, and that the changes are appropriate for specific local conditions and circumstances and the Certified Program User's scope and scale of operation.

-Additional indicators beyond those identified in the Leading Harvest Farmland Management Standard 2020, if included by the Leading Harvest Certified Program User, shall be audited like all other indicators.
+Additional indicators beyond those identified in the Leading Harvest Farmland Management Standard - Pasture and Livestock 2023, if included by the Leading Harvest Certified Program User, shall be audited like all other indicators.

-- 5.4 Determination of Conformity - 5.4.1 The certification body shall assess conformance to each element of the Leading Harvest's objectives, performance measures and indicators within the scope of the audit.
+5.4 Determination of Conformity

-Evidence shall be compiled by examining operating procedures, materials relating to farmland management practices and on-the-ground field performance, and through meetings or correspondence with employees, contractors and other third parties (e.g., government agencies, community groups, affected Indigenous Peoples, conservation organizations), as appropriate, to determine conformance to the Leading Harvest Farmland Management Standard 2020.
+5.4.1 The certification body shall assess conformance to each element of Leading Harvest's objectives, performance measures and indicators within the scope of the audit.

-- 5.4.2 The certification body shall ensure that the audit objectives and scope as well as the auditor time allocated to the audit: - allow for accurate determination of conformance for the operating units within the scope of the audit; - verify that the farmland management program conforms to Leading Harvest, objectives, performance measures, indicators, and any additional indicators that the Certified Program User chooses; and
+Evidence shall be compiled by examining operating procedures, materials relating to farmland management practices and on-the-ground field performance, and through meetings or correspondence with employees, contractors and other third parties (e.g., government agencies, community groups, affected Indigenous Peoples, conservation organizations), as appropriate, to determine conformance to the Leading Harvest Farmland Management Standard - Pasture and Livestock 2023.

-• verify whether the Certified Program User has effectively implemented its Leading Harvest Farmland Management Standard 2020 program requirements on the ground.
+- 5.4.2 The certification body shall ensure that the audit objectives and scope as well as the auditor time allocated to the audit: - allow for accurate determination of conformance for the operating units within the scope of the audit; - verify that the farmland management program conforms to Leading Harvest, objectives, performance measures, indicators, and any additional indicators that the Certified Program User chooses; and - verify whether the Certified Program User has effectively implemented its Leading Harvest Farmland Management Standard 2023 program requirements on the ground.